HarryXD2018/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true
 highlight_name: true
 ---
-Hejia Chen (陈禾嘉) is currently a senior student at School of Computer Science and Technology, Xidian University.
-He will be a PhD student with State Key Laboratory of Virtual Reality and Systems, Beihang University in 2022, supervised by Prof. Shuai Li.
+Hejia Chen (陈禾嘉) is currently a PhD student with State Key Laboratory of Virtual Reality and Systems, Beihang University, supervised by Prof. Shuai Li.
+He received his BSc degree from School of Computer Science and Technology, Xidian University in 2022.

 > *Thrive for the best, prepare for the worst.*
 >